AHangstefer/Sprint-Challenge--User-Interface/README.md

 ### Task 2:  Minimum Viable Product

-Your finished project must include all of the following requirements:

-#### Home Page

 [Review the provided design file for the home page](https://tk-assets.lambdaschool.com/fbe7ebfc-a4c2-4a32-8929-bbd41fbc4f67_ScreenShot2020-03-25at11.03.41AM.png).
 Notice the navigation and header images are missing.